 The Graduation with Distinction program in theater studies recognizes students who demonstrate excellence through the successful completion of a project in writing, directing, design, acting, literature, history, or theory.
 All projects have a research component and a substantial written portion.
 Many projects, such as these, also have a production component.

-Senior Samantha Meyers spent last semester working with Duke playwright Neal Bell to create her original script.
-This semester, Samantha is working with faculty director Jody McAuliffe to get the script on its feet for the first time.
-She is casting the show with students from the senior...
+Senior Samantha Meyers (director of Me Too Monologues 2018) spent last semester working with Duke playwright Neal Bell to create her original script.
+This semester, Sam is working with faculty director Jody McAuliffe to get the script on its feet for the...

 Senior distinction candidate Rory Eggleston has worked with project advisor Jody McAuliffe to create an original adaptation of Rick Yancey's horror novel The Curse of the Wendigo.